microsoft/botbuilder-js/libraries/botbuilder-dialogs-adaptive/etc/botbuilder-dialogs-adaptive.api.md

 import { Recognizer } from 'botbuilder-dialogs';
 import { RecognizerConfiguration } from 'botbuilder-dialogs';
 import { RecognizerResult } from 'botbuilder';
-import { RecognizerResult as RecognizerResult_2 } from 'botbuilder-core';
 import { Resource } from 'botbuilder-dialogs-declarative';
 import { ResourceExplorer } from 'botbuilder-dialogs-declarative';
 import { ResourceResponse } from 'botbuilder';